 It's much less likely that a hacker has stolen your password and stolen something physical from you, so this factor confirms that you are in possession of a specific item.
 This category includes mobile phones, physical tokens, key fobs and smartcards.

-There are a few ways that this authentication works, depending on the item, but some common methods include confirming via text message or pop-up notifications from your mobile phone, typing in a unique code generated by a physical token, or inserting a card (e.g., at an ATM).
+There are a few ways that this authentication works, depending on the item, but some common methods include confirming via a mobile app or pop-up notifications from your mobile phone, typing in a unique code generated by a physical token, or inserting a card (e.g., at an ATM).

-This factor is commonly verified by a fingerprint scan, but also includes anything that would be a unique identifier of your physical person--a retinal scan, voice or facial recognition, and any other kind of biometrics.
+This factor is commonly verified by a fingerprint scan on a mobile phone, but also includes anything that would be a unique identifier of your physical person--a retinal scan, voice or facial recognition, and any other kind of biometrics.